-- Course Intended learning Outcomes (CILOs) are developed for all courses taught on the programme and mapping scorecards are prepared showing the CILOs' appropriate NQF level and the different assessment tools used to measure their achievement.
+- Course Intended learning Outcomes (CILOs) are developed for each course taught on the programme and mapping scorecards are prepared showing the CILOs' appropriate NQF level and the different assessment tools used to measure their achievement.
 Like the PILOs, the CILOs were also benchmarked with the same international universities, yielding analogous high-degree similarity results.
-The Panel examined the sample given of course specifications and found that the CILOs are well-defined and measurable, and they are correctly mapped to the NQF level. - The BNF Programme Specifications Document includes a Curriculum Skills Map where all the courses offered in the programme are mapped to the PILOs.
-However, during the virtual visit and interviews, the Panel came to know that the College is in its initial stages of mapping its academic programme CILOs to their PILOs and that this mapping has been completed for only some BNF courses (e.g., BNF405).
-Currently, CILOs' achievement is being evaluated through the mapping of course assessments to the CILOs, as depicted on individual course specification documents.
+The Panel examined the sample given of course specifications and found that the CILOs are well-defined and measurable, and they are correctly mapped to the NQF level.
+However, the Panel recommends that the College should undertake a revision of the course specification documents and the mapping scorecards to ensure consistency between them; as, some discrepancies were noted between the course specification document and the mapping scorecard in relation to the NQF level of a few courses (e.g., the course specification document indicates that the course 'Negotiation and Conflict Resolution' (HUR382) is equivalent to NQF level 6 while the mapping scorecard for the same course leans toward Level 7). - The HR Programme Specifications Document includes a Curriculum Skills Map where all the courses offered in the programme are mapped to the PILOs.
+However, during the virtual interviews, the Panel came to know that the College is in its initial stages of mapping its academic programmes' CILOs to their PILOs and that this mapping has been completed for only some HR courses (e.g., HUR425).
+Currently, CILOs' achievement is being evaluated through the mapping of course assessments to the CILOs, as depicted in individual course specification documents.
 What this means is that the achievement of the assessments guarantees the achievement of the CILOs to which they are mapped and the achievement of the CILOs guarantee the passing of their corresponding courses, which are themselves mapped to the PILOs.
-Nevertheless, the Panel recommends that the College should expedite the completion of mapping all of the CILOs in the BNF programme to its PILOs and the inclusion of this mapping in the individual Course Specifications documents. - With respect to the mapping of the courses to the PILOs, which currently is supposed to serve as an alternative to the mapping of CILOs to PILOs, the Panel notes that there is a need for the College to review this mapping; as, some lower-level courses in the programme (e.g., BUS116 and BUS122) that are expected to concentrate more on the 'Knowledge and Understanding' domain of outcomes, as these courses represent the foundation for higher level courses where acquired knowledge will be used for critical thinking and advanced application, are not at all mapped to PILOs of this category.
-Furthermore, the Panel found some existing inaccuracies in the mapping where some courses (e.g., BNF406, BNF410, BNF411) are mapped to the non-existent PILO (C4) as per the Programme Specifications document.
-The Panel, thus, recommends that the College should review and fine tune the mapping of courses to PILOs, to ensure greater accuracy and effectiveness of their alignment.
+Nevertheless, the Panel recommends that the College should expedite the completion of mapping all the CILOs in the HR programme to its PILOs and the inclusion of this mapping in the individual Course Specification documents. - Also, with respect to the mapping of the courses to the PILOs, which currently is supposed to serve as an alternative to the mapping of CILOs to PILOs, the Panel notes that there is a need for the College to review this mapping; as, some lower-level courses in the programme (e.g., BUS116 and BUS122) that are expected to concentrate more on the 'Knowledge and Understanding' domain of outcomes, are not at all mapped to PILOs of this category.
+The Panel, thus, recommends that although some measures are present to ensure the alignment of assessments with PILOs and graduate attributes, the College should review the mapping of courses to PILOs to ensure greater accuracy and effectiveness of their alignment.